kkredit/gvsu-acs/README.md

 ## Purpose of this repo

-I am a masters student enrolled in GVSU's Applied Computer Science (formerly Computing and Information Systems) program.
+I am a graduate of GVSU's Applied Computer Science program.
 This is a repository of projects I have worked on in my classes.

 I see this as a reference for my future self as well as a modest coding resume.
 If you are a current GVSU student, it is your responsibility to maintain academic honesty.